kimberlyz/Used-Car-Price-Prediction/README.md

 **Model Result Analysis**

-By analyzing the RMSE, the R2 score, and the Linear Regression model coefficients, we were able to come to the following conclusions
+By analyzing the RMSE, the R2 score, and the Linear Regression model coefficients, the following conclusions were made

 * On average, we'll be $9,568.79 off when predicting a used car sale price.
 * About 57% of the variation in price can be explained by the model features, so it's not a very accurate model, but can still yield some insights.